why is my brake light on?

 BE PROACTIVE – VERIFY THAT YOUR BRAKE LIGHT IS WORKING

-Think of the brake warning light as your best friend who is trying to tell you that you may be driving a car with no brakes.
+Think of the brake light on the dashboard as your best friend who is trying to tell you that you may be driving a car with no brakes.
 But the warning light can’t deliver its message if it doesn’t work, so be a little proactive and confirm that it is working properly.
 It’s easy to do and you can get into the habit of doing it every time you start your car.

 During vehicle start-up, after the ignition system is turned on and before the engine starts, all of the warning lights on the dash, including the brake warning light, are illuminated and after a few seconds, they should all go out.
 This is designed to verify that all of the warning lights are operating properly—if any do not illuminate at this point, it means that the bulb or other light source is inoperative and the warning light is not working properly.

 There are no standardized locations for the warning lights, but you can familiarize yourself with those in your vehicle by reviewing the owner’s manual.
 Remember, your brake warning light can’t warn you of any danger if it’s not working.
 If you discover that it isn’t working, consult your manual to determine which bulb needs replacing.

 The content contained in this article is for entertainment and informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
 We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
 Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.